js2coffee/js2coffee/Readme.md

 ## Why?

  - Maintainability.
- - Configurable options (like indentation).
+ - More configurable options (like tabs, comment styles, turning off features, and so on).
  - Better warnings and errors.
  - Source maps... maybe.
  - Maybe ES6 support once CoffeeScript supports it!